Ypertex/blog/content/articles/visualization-of-leadership/index.md

 Unfortunately, it's more complicated than that and depends on two things:

 * **Ability:** Managers enjoyed major success as exploiters and optimizers and advanced their careers in these roles.
-To **recognize** that these roles that made them so successful in the past are now the exact same factors that will make them unsuccessful in the future, is hard to wrap your head around.
-To **act** on it, is difficult, too: You first have to **unlearn** old habits, reflexes, intuitions, and deeply rooted mental models---before you can **learn** the new roles.
+To **recognize** that these roles that made them so successful in the past are now the exact same factors that will make them unsuccessful in the future is hard to wrap your head around.
+To **act** on it is difficult, too: You first have to **unlearn** old habits, reflexes, intuitions, and deeply rooted mental models—before you can **learn** the new roles.
 Not everyone is **able** to achieve that.
-* **Willingness:** Chances of success are closely related with degree of joy.
-The more you enjoy doing something, the better are your chances of success doing it.
-This means in turn that you're asking successful exploiters and optimizers to stop doing something that they enjoyed.
-In turn, you're asking them to start something with uncertain degree of joy.
+* **Willingness:** Chances of success are closely related to the degree of enjoyment.
+The more you enjoy doing something, the better your chances of succeeding at it.
+This means, in turn, that you're asking successful exploiters and optimizers to stop doing something they enjoy.
+In turn, you're asking them to start something with an uncertain degree of enjoyment.
 Not everyone **wants** to change that.

 This phenomenon even has a name: the [Innovator's Dilemma](https://en.wikipedia.org/wiki/The_Innovator's_Dilemma).

-In the end, here's how you can lead the way: Help them recognize the situation and offer un-/learning support to address their ability.
+In the end, here's how you can lead the way: Help them recognize the situation and offer learning and unlearning support to address their ability.
 Incentivize the change of roles with an appropriate **reward system** to address their willingness.

 And yes, this also applies if you're their subordinate and they're your superiors.
 It's called "manage up."